A Nollywood film about two women in love faces an uphill battle in a country where homophobia is rampant

 In the West African nation where homophobia runs rampant, Ikpe-Etim is an advocate for the country's lesbian, gay, bisexual, trans, and queer (LGBTQ) community.

-Homosexuality is illegal in Nigeria.
-The Same-Sex Marriage (Prohibition) Act of 2014 says anyone found guilty of homosexuality faces up to 14 years in prison.
+Homosexuality is frowned upon in Nigeria.
+The Same-Sex Marriage (Prohibition) Act of 2014 says anyone found guilty of same-sex marriage faces up to 14 years in prison.

 A 2019 survey by The Initiative for Equal Rights (TIERS), a Nigerian human rights organization, found that 75% of people in the country support the continued enforcement of the anti-gay laws.